poornimakr2001/poornimakr2001/README.md

-Hi,I am Poornima.
+# Welcome to Poornima's Profile! 👋
-- 👋 Hi, I’m @poornimakr2001
+Hi, I'm Poornima, a passionate Data Analytics student eager to dive deeper into Data Mining projects.

-- 👀 I’m interested in data analytics
+- 🔍 **Interests**: Data Analytics, Data Mining, Machine Learning
-- 🌱 I’m currently learning Python for Data Analytics
+- 📚 **Currently Learning**: Python for Data Analytics
-- 💞️ I’m looking to collaborate on Machine Learning Projects
+- 🤝 **Looking to Collaborate On**: Data Mining Projects
-- 📫 How to reach me @krpoornima886@gmail.com
+- 📫 **Contact Me**: krpoornima886@gmail.com

 <!---
 poornimakr2001/poornimakr2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.